The sooner you spot a learning disability, the better. So, this article is here to help you spot some of the common warning signs.

 2. School Specialists – The reading specialist, speech/language pathologist, or special education teacher can also provide additional instruction and resources.

-3. Tutors – In addition, tutors are a great option for one-on-one instruction.
-If you do hire a tutor, check the tutor’s credentials and interview them to ensure they are qualified to meet your child’s needs.
+3. Tutors – In addition to in-school professionals, tutors are a great option for one-on-one instruction.
+If you do hire a tutor, check the tutor’s credentials and interview them to ensure they are qualified to meet your child’s specific needs.

-4. Licensed Education Professionals in Private Practice – The next group of professionals are what I call Allied Advisors.
-Allied Adisors are Occupational Therapists, Speech Pathologists, and Education Therapists offer deep specialization.
+4. Licensed Education Professionals in Private Practice – The next group of professionals is what I call Allied Advisors.
+Allied Advisors are Occupational Therapists (OT), Speech-Language Pathologists (SLP), and Education Therapists (ET) offer deep specialization.
 They are usually independent from a school affiliation.
 However, they usually do partner with your child’s school and support team.

-5. Finally, Educational psychologists and neuropsychologists provide assessments, diagnosis, and/or a plan for helping your child manage the challenges of a diagnosed learning disability.
+5. Finally, Educational psychologists and neuropsychologists provide assessments, diagnoses, and/or a plan for helping your child manage the challenges of a diagnosed learning disability.

 In conclusion, these are the most common and beneficial professionals who can help with learning struggles.
 And, they have the power to transform your child’s education experience.
 I wish you luck on your journey, and hope you get the support that you need.